 But if you think carefully, this is not fair.
 You’re expecting your future partner to prepare something for you, and you’re doing nothing!

 Dr. Margeret Paul, Ph.D., co-creator of Inner Bonding and popular writer for Huffington Post said something like this:

 “When two people come together because they want to learn together, grow together, heal together, share their time and companionship, and share their love and passion, they have a good chance of creating a lasting, loving relationship.”

 This is a good point highlighted by Dr. Margeret.
-So, instead of hoping something from your future partner, how about if you prepare something in return also.
+So, instead of hoping for something from your future partner, how about if you also prepare something in return.
 By learning how to love yourself, cherish yourself, and make yourself feel special.
-You are actually ready to share your love and share your best with your future partner.
+You are actually ready to share your love and share your best version of yourself with your future partner.

-Because there are no ways you can share your love with him/her if you’re not filling yourself with love first.
+Because there are no ways you can share your love with them if you’re not filling yourself with love first.

 How To Stop Being Single?